spsforks/ziglang-zig-wiki/Contributing.md

 The steps for contributing to translate-c look like this:

  1. Identify a test case you want to improve.
 Add it as a run-translated-c test case (usually preferable), or as a translate-c test case.
+    - see `test/cases/README.MD` for a reference for creating a test case file

  2. Edit `src/translate_c.zig` to improve the behavior.

+ 3. Run your test: `./zig build test-cases -Dtest-filter="my_specific_and_unique_test_file_name"`

- 3. Run the relevant tests: `./zig build test-run-translated-c test-translate-c`
+ 4. Run the relevant tests: `./zig build test-cases test-run-translated-c test-translate-c`